 I have mentioned that we had problems matching the original trim, so took off the chair rail and added a new one.
 Those bookend shelves are unbelievably heavy.
 Hubby guessed maybe 300-400lbs each.
 Therefore, there was no moving them to workshop and I had to turn to a zero VOC paint in order to paint them right in the living room.

 For this piece, Fusion Mineral sent me several products to get the job done.
 After sanding and scuffing up the finish, I did use a quality Primer.
-Although Fusion Mineral Paint is touted to have amazing grip, this piece was far too large for me to screw up (and it was my first time using Fusion Mineral).
+Although Fusion Mineral Paint is touted to have amazing grip, this piece was far too large for me to screw up.
 Also, it was fairly difficult to sand many areas like the millwork and trim.
-Because I was going dark to antique white, I used concealer, and 2 coats of Fusion Mineral Paint in Champlain.
+Because I was going dark to antique white, I used concealer (now discontinued), and 2 coats of Fusion Mineral Paint in Champlain.
 Although I usually use a sprayer furniture, I wanted a handpainted, lightly distressed style.
 It felt right with this piece since it has beautiful handles and pockmarked purposely for additional character.
+You can buy and learn more about Fusion Mineral HERE.

 And here it is today!